MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/smb-security-hardening.md

 ### SMB over QUIC in Windows Server

 SMB over QUIC is now available in all editions of Windows Server 2025 whereas it was only present in the Azure Edition of Windows Server 2022.
 SMB over QUIC is an alternative to the outdated TCP protocol and is intended for use on untrusted networks such as the Internet.
 TLS 1.3 and certificates are used to ensure that all SMB traffic is encrypted, enabling it to be utilized through edge firewalls by mobile and remote users without the need for a VPN.
+QUIC also ensures that if NTLM is required, a user challenge-response (password data) isn't exposed on the network like it is with TCP.

 To learn more, see: